cmoro-deusto/docker-masscan/README.md

  sudo fig run masscan
  ```
 ### NOTE: Be careful with the destination network scanning params: masscan can mess up switches, firewalls and any other network element you can think of because of its speed.
 I recomend using a low packet rate.
 ### DISCLAIMER Don't come back to me if you get abuse reports, your ISP angry or any of that shit.
-Anything you do with it's your business.
+Anything you do with it it's your own business.
 ### Happy learning! :)